YiyangZhou/CSR/README.md

 (3) Download the image data from the [COCO website](https://cocodataset.org/#download) into **'./data/images/'**(or you can prepare your own images and prompt data).

 ### Step 1.
 Construct Preference Data.
-First, prepare the COCO-2014 train images in the **'./CSR/inference_csr/data/images/train2014 directory'**.
+First, prepare the COCO-2014 train images in the **'./data/images/'**.
 Then complete the following steps in sequence.
 ```Shell
 cd ./CSR/inference_csr
 bash ./step1.sh